 Akira Chiba - Consul General of JapanGet Tickets

 We had a great meeting on Friday the 13th!
 Shout outs again to our Entertainment Sponsors, Ben Harati, Michael Hart and Joshua Mandell.
 VP and Program Chair, Matt Ball, served up an amazing first speaker with Greg McKeown.
 Hats off to everyone who came and who helped out in getting the year off to an outstanding start.
 Thanks also to our friends at the Jonathan Club for the wonderful service, food and customer service!

 This coming Friday, July 20, we are back at the California Club.
 We have the Japanese Consul General, Akira Chiba.
 His talk promises to be fascinating and I am very pleased to announce that our member, Teruko Weinberg, has generously offered to be the Program Sponsor for the day!

-Ambassador Chiba's talk focusses on the Meiji period of Japanese history as it came out of the time of war lords and royalty, a feudal society, and grew into a Westernised society with major changes in social structure, politics, economics and international relations.
+Consul General Chiba's talk focuses on the Meiji period of Japanese history as it came out of the time of war lords and royalty, a feudal society, and grew into a Westernised society with major changes in social structure, politics, economics and international relations.